graphnet-team/graphnet/paper/paper.md

 ![High-level overview of a typical workflow using `GraphNeT`.\label{fig:flowchart}](flowchart.pdf)

 Domain-specific data is converted and read using the components in `graphnet.data`.
-This is necessary because neutrino telescope data is often stored in domain-specific file format that is often not suitable for the high I/O loads required when training machine learning (ML) models on large batches of events.
+This is necessary because neutrino telescope data is often stored in domain-specific file format that is often not suitable for the high I/O loads required when training machine learning models on large batches of events.

 Models are configured, built, trained, and logged using the components in `graphnet.models`.
 This module contains modular components subclassing `torch.nn.Module`, meaning that users only need to import a few, existing, purpose-built components and chain them together to form a complete GNN.
 ML developers can contribute to `GraphNeT` by extending this suite of model components — through new layer types, physics tasks, graph connectivities, etc. — and experiment with optimising these for different reconstruction tasks using experiment tracking.